ircluzar/RabbitWine/mz/project-cleanup.md

 This document provides a comprehensive checklist for cleaning up all JavaScript files in the MZ project.
 Each file should be reviewed for code quality, documentation, and removal of obsolete comments.

+## Status Update
+**ERRORS FIXED ✅**: All syntax errors and missing function references have been resolved:
+- Fixed syntax error in `gameplay.js` (extra closing braces)
+- Added global exports for matrix functions in `core/math.js`
+- Added global exports for `handleSwipeTurns` and `drawPlayerAndTrail` in `gameplay.js`
+- All cleaned files now run without JavaScript errors

 ## Cleanup Goals
 - [ ] Remove outdated comments from old refactors
 - [ ] Add proper JSDoc documentation to all functions